 These will give you an idea of where to start:

-Your cover letter needs to say more than “here is my resume.”
-It’s your chance to convince the employer that you’re the best person for the job, so sell yourself.
-Introduce yourself.
-Tell them a little about why you want to work for their company.
+Your cover letter must say more than “Here is my resume.”
+It’s your chance to convince the employer that you’re the best person for the job, so sell yourself, introduce yourself, and explain why you want to work for their company.

-Grab the attention of the reader immediately, or you risk losing it for good.
-Make it clear right at the beginning which job you’re applying for and why you’re the best candidate.
+Grab the reader’s attention immediately, or you risk losing it for good.
+Right at the beginning, clarify which job you’re applying for and why you’re the best candidate.
 Write about your experience, achievements, and skills, but keep it short and to the point.

-Research the Company So You Know What to Talk About
+Research the Company to Ensure You Have Topics to Discuss

 Do your research.
-Research and find the name of the decision-maker and address the letter directly to them.
-Keep in mind the specifics of the position and give concrete examples of how you’ve excelled in these areas.
-Find out as much as you can about the company and demonstrate how you share their vision and ideals.
+Research and find the decision-maker’s name and address the letter directly to them.
+Remember the specifics of the position and give concrete examples of how you’ve excelled in these areas.
+Find out as much as possible about the company and demonstrate how you share their vision and ideals.

-An employer is more likely to want to meet you in person if they feel connected through your letter.
-Show that you understand the vision of the company and explain how you can contribute.
+An employer is likelier to want to meet you in person if they feel connected through your letter.
+Show that you understand the company’s vision and explain how you can contribute.

 Be Passionate About Your Work and Expertise

 Be passionate; it’s infectious.
-Communicate to the employer your enthusiasm for the company and the job.
-Talk about how satisfying and rewarding you find this type of work—about how you love a challenge.
-Talk about being driven to succeed, but whatever you choose to say, say it with passion, the passion you really feel about your work.
+Communicate your enthusiasm for the company and the job to the employer.
+Talk about how satisfying and rewarding this type of work is for you—about how you love a challenge.
+Talk about being driven to succeed, but whatever you say, say it with the passion you feel about your work.

 Communicate You Are Creative